ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 - You may request access to the information we maintain about you, update and correct inaccuracies in your information, restrict or object to the processing of your information, have the information anonymized or deleted, as appropriate, or exercise your right to data portability to easily transfer your information to another company (where technically feasible).
 In addition, you also have the right to lodge a complaint with a supervisory authority, including in your country of residence, place of work or where an incident took place.
 - You may withdraw any consent you previously provided to us regarding the processing of your information, at any time and free of charge.
 We will apply your preferences going forward and this will not affect the lawfulness of the processing before you withdrew your consent.

 You may exercise these rights by contacting us using the contact details at the end of this Privacy Policy.
 Before responding to your request, we may ask you to provide reasonable information to verify your identity.
-Please note that there are exceptions and limitations to each of these rights, and that while any changes you make will be reflected in active user databases instantly or within a reasonable period of time, we may retain information for backups, archiving, prevention of fraud and abuse, analytics, satisfaction of legal obligations, or where we otherwise reasonably believe that we have a legitimate reason to do so.
+Please note that there are exceptions and limitations to each of these rights, and that while any changes you make will be reflected in our systems instantly or within a reasonable period of time, we may retain information for backups, archiving, prevention of fraud and abuse, analytics, satisfaction of legal obligations, or where we otherwise reasonably believe that we have a legitimate reason to do so.

 ## 6. Notice at Collection